French composer Chassol releases new album ‘Ludi’ via Tricatel, along with video for ‘Rollercoaster (pt. 2)’17 January 2020

-French composer Chassol has released new single ‘Savana, Céline, Aya (Pt.2)’, alongside an announcement of his forthcoming album ‘Ludi’, out via Tricatel on March 6, 2020.
+French composer Chassol has released new album ‘Ludi’, out now via Tricatel, continuing proceedings off with latest single ‘Rollercoaster (pt 2)’.
 The audio-visual maverick’s new work takes inspiration from The Glass Bead Game, the utopic novel by German author Hermann Hesse, in the admirable multidisciplinary form of a double album, film and a live show.
 ‘Ludi’ follows Chassol’s previous LPs ‘Indiamore’ and ‘Big Sun’, as well an impressive writing credit for Frank Ocean (Blonde) and producing Solange’s ‘When I Get Home’.
-You can view the premiere of ‘Savana, Céline, Aya (Pt.2)’ and his interview with CRACK Magazine here:

 Since 2011’s ‘Nola Chérie’, Chassol (French-Martinique, Paris native Christophe Chassol) has been finessing his own experimental ‘ultrascore’ approach to composition, in which – inspired by Steve Reich and Hermeto Pascoal – vocal and ambient sounds from video footage are harmonised in perfect sync to create a living, breathing soundtrack.
 His experiments caught the ear of Diplo, who in turn put Frank Ocean onto Chassol’s 2013 album, ‘Indiamore’.
 Ocean – at the time working on ‘Blonde’ – then tapped Chassol to join him at Abbey Road, to develop speech harmonisation on the album (albeit following a period during which Chassol ignored his calls, having no idea who Ocean was).
 Shortly afterwards Solange – having literally Shazam-ed his music at a performance installation – sought out Chassol to produce several tracks on 2019’s ‘When I Get Home’.